evanjpw/derp-rs/README.md

 system and reference checking.
 * Make it as clean, readable & clear as possible.
 * Try to be as idiomatic as possible for the language.
+* Stick with Rust Stable, to ensure that I am working with the fully baked language.
+* Avoid ARC as much as I can.
+If I my intent is to write idiomatic code (what's the equivalent of Pythonic for Rust, RUSTERIFIC?), I would lean toward preferring stack allocation with fixed lifetimes.

 ### Non-Concerns
 * Speed & Efficiency (but if it is built properly that should take care of itself)